Smartphone buying guide 2013: Find the phone that's right for you

 Few tools of modern technology have become as prevalent as the cell phone, which allows you to be in touch from almost anywhere, almost all the time.
 And you can do more than just talk: Today's phones let you send and receive email and text messages, surf the Web, and play music and videos.
 Sifting through the sea of service plans and handsets can be difficult, but we'll walk you through what you need to know to get the phone and the service plan that are right for you.

-If you don't have to own the latest and greatest smartphone, there’s no time like the present to buy a new one, whether it be the newest iPhone, an Android superphone, or a business-friendly Windows Phone.
-Before you hit the stores, however, do a bit of research and read this guide so that you'll know exactly what to look for.
+When considering a new smartphone, whether it’s the newest iPhone, an Android superphone, or a business-friendly Windows Phone, it pays do a bit of research before you hit the stores so that you'll know exactly what to look for.

 Features to Consider